-- Donor aid funding should be aligned with national health system priorities to improve the quality and accessibility of laboratory services across the clinical spectrum, rather than addressing single issues. - Countries need a dedicated unit for laboratory services within the Ministry of Health with high-level political support to improve integration of laboratory services within the broader health system. - Policy makers need to develop an investment case for national laboratory services, including costed delivery targets. - Closer collaboration is needed for laboratory services delivery to maximize the coordination, effectiveness, and impact of laboratory investments at all levels. - Laboratory professionals need clear career pathways and specialist training opportunities to increase job satisfaction and improve staff retention. - Improved technology and data management systems are needed to drive efficiency and quality of service alongside investment in people to enhance capabilities of laboratories. - Services should be planned with a focus on universal health coverage, ensuring that all members of society are able to access services without hardship.
+- National health system priorities, based on sector-wide plans, should guide donor investments with the overall aim of improving the quality and accessibility of services across the clinical spectrum. - Countries need a dedicated unit for laboratory services within the Ministry of Health with high-level political support to improve integration of laboratory services within the broader health system. - Policy makers need to develop an investment case for national laboratory services, including costed delivery targets. - Closer collaboration is needed for laboratory services delivery to maximize the coordination, effectiveness, and impact of laboratory investments at all levels. - Laboratory professionals need clear career pathways and specialist training opportunities to increase job satisfaction and improve staff retention. - Improved technology and data management systems are needed to drive efficiency and quality of service alongside investment in people to enhance capabilities of laboratories. - Services should be planned with a focus on universal health coverage, ensuring that all members of society are able to access services without hardship.